 Despite the studio’s reluctance to fully support the film at the time of release, cutting the running time and demoting it to supporting-picture status, the recognition of “The Wicker Man” has grown over the years to become a much-admired cult classic of British cinema.

-Christopher Lee considered it to be his best work and the film’s longevity is testament to Anthony Schaffer’s great screenplay & Robin Hardy’s direction – the final shot alone is cinematic perfection.
+Christopher Lee considered it to be his best work and the film’s longevity is testament to Anthony Shaffer’s great screenplay & Robin Hardy’s direction – the final shot alone is cinematic perfection.

 Take an artistic trip to Summerisle to keep your appointment with Art & Hue’s pop art prints inspired by “The Wicker Man” below.

 Rewatch, or discover anew, the classic film on DVD & Blu-ray from Amazon: “The Wicker Man” (1973) Copyright © STUDIOCANAL Films Ltd. All rights reserved. | Copyright © Art & Hue ® 2017-2023.
 All rights reserved.